projectcontour/contour/docs/deploy-aws-nlb.md

 ## Deploying Contour

 1. [Clone the Contour repository][4] and cd into the repo.
-2. Run `kubectl apply -f examples/ds-hostnet/`
+2. Run `kubectl apply -f examples/contour/`

-This creates the `heptio-contour` Namespace along with a ServiceAccount, RBAC rules, and the DaemonSet itself.
+This creates the `projectcontour` Namespace along with a ServiceAccount, RBAC rules, and the DaemonSet itself.
 It also creates the NLB based loadbalancer for you.

 You can get the address of your NLB via:

 ```
-kubectl get service contour --namespace=heptio-contour -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
+kubectl get service contour --namespace=projectcontour -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```

 ## Test